 Maloy PR today announced it would temporarily offer discounted public relations programs for businesses working through the economic impact of Coronavirus.
 The packages – Fundamental PR, Essential PR, or PRO PR – are designed to give businesses PR options and pricing to meet their specific needs.

-Maloy PR is also offering an additional 10 percent discount on the Fundamental and Essential packages for businesses who sign up before April 15, 2020.
+Maloy PR is also offering an additional 10 percent discount on the Fundamental and Essential packages for businesses who sign up before April 15, 2020 (Discount extended through May 31, 2020).
 That means the Fundamental package will cost as low as $1,768 per month.

 “This is an unprecedented time in our history,” said Cory Maloy, founder, and principal of Maloy PR.
 “Every business is feeling the weight and difficulty of the economic impact brought on by the Coronavirus pandemic.
 We feel it as well.
 We’re doing this to do our part in providing an important service that is needed more now than ever before at temporarily discounted prices for businesses working through these times.”